-Despite the high sales numbers, over 60% of users still feel concerned about having their financial information hacked when using a mobile phone.
-Nevertheless, customer satisfaction is still fairly high with mobile retail giants like Amazon and Apple both receiving a satisfaction rating of over 80%.
+Despite the high sales numbers, more than 60% of users still feel concerned about having their financial information hacked when using a mobile phone.
+Nevertheless, customer satisfaction is still fairly high, with mobile retail giants like Amazon and Apple both receiving a satisfaction rating of more than 80%.

 Mobile eCommerce UX Best Practices for Success